microsoft/Olive/docs/source/tutorials/how_to_add_optimization_pass.md

 class NewOptimizationTrick(Pass):

-    # set this to True if the pass has paremeters that are functions or objects and the user script is required
+    # set this to True if the pass has parameters that are functions or objects and the user script is required
     # to import the module containing the function or object
     _requires_user_script: bool = False
 ```